syberia/mungebits2/README.md

 This project is licensed under the MIT License:

-Copyright (c) 2015-2016 Robert Krzyzanowski
+Copyright (c) 2015-2016 Syberia, Avant, Robert Krzyzanowski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the